- Academic Certificates

 - have a parent, legal guardian, or spouse has accepted full-time, self-sustaining employment prior to the start of the term in which applying

-- have a parent, legal guardian, or spouse that has lived in Ohio for the previous 12 consecutive months and has all of their state specific documents from Ohio, including but not limited to: driver’s license or state ID, voter registration, vehicle registration
+- have a parent, legal guardian, or spouse that has NOT lived in Ohio for the previous 12 consecutive months and has all of their state specific documents from Ohio, including but not limited to: driver’s license or state ID, voter registration, vehicle registration

 To qualify for the C-3 classification you must satisfy the requirements in one of the categories below and be able to provide documentation to validate ALL the following statements are true: